How to Identify a Legitimate Website

 Below are some screenshots of what your browser should look like when you are safely connected to a legitimate Georgia Tech website.
 Notice the URL.
 Be familiar with what legitimate URLs look like.
 Services such as MyGaTech, Buzzport, T-Square will always have a https:// in front of the address.
 Look for a pad lock indicating the site you are on is using SSL (Secure Socket Layer).

-Windows XP using Internet Explorer 8 to view: MyGaTech
+Windows 8 using Internet Explorer 8 to view: MyGaTech.
+Notice the "Lock" icon at the begining of the URL.

 Feel free to submit a request for help for any of the following reasons: